 - Set up workstations and infrastructure required for internal project development;

-- Hire software development consultants to help bring your team up to speed, and set up processes, procedures and reporting in accordance with the chosen methodologies and approaches.
+- Hire software development consultants to help bring your software dev team up to speed, and set up processes, procedures and reporting in accordance with the chosen methodologies and approaches.

 All of the above will blow up your software development budgets so that you might not even be able to afford to complete your solution development without attracting additional investments.